← Back to Stories

 Key details reported by multiple sources:

-- The indictment includes two counts: 'knowingly and wilfully making a threat to take the life of and to inflict bodily harm upon the President' and 'transmitting a threat in interstate commerce'
+• The two-count indictment charges Comey with 'knowingly and wilfully' making a threat to 'take the life of, and to inflict bodily harm upon' Trump, and transmitting a threat in interstate commerce

-- Comey was previously indicted in September 2025 for making false statements to Congress and obstructing a congressional proceeding, but the case was dismissed in November 2025 due to an illegally appointed prosecutor
+• Comey was previously indicted in September 2025 on charges of lying to and obstructing Congress, but the case was dismissed in November 2025 due to an illegally appointed prosecutor

-- The indictment was filed in the Eastern District of North Carolina, where Comey found the seashells
+• The case was filed in the Eastern District of North Carolina, where Comey found the seashells

 Points of Difference